 How about a group of people though?
 Where do you focus then?

 Well, we’re back to hyperfocal distance here.
-The DoF always extends further into the distance, than it does in the foreground.
+The DoF always extends farther into the distance, than it does in the foreground.
 What does this tell you about where you should focus?

 Think about it, I’ll wait…